 Now just like with cool season lawns, you can build or take away from this strategy.
 But for the most part if you’re concerned because you think you’ve had some fungus problems in the past, applying the DiseaseEx twice should be a big help.

-If you have a history of bad fungus and disease problems I would increase the Scott’s DiseaseEx applications to 4 times per year for longer coverage.
+If you have a history of bad fungus and disease problems or are actively trying to fight off disease then I would increase the Scott’s DiseaseEx applications to 3 or 4 times per year for longer coverage.

 Of course, if you don’t have a history of fungus and disease you may choose to apply only once, most likely either late spring or late summer.
 You may even choose not to apply Scott’s DiseaseEx at all.
 Instead you could just have Propiconazole on hand just in case you see some disease flare up.